dr-natetorious/TIM-8150-Artifical_Intelligence/Week1_Describe/Readings/README.md

 > This paper provides an overview of modern AI

+The short article covers the people that innovated across various sciences to produce artificial intelligence.
+These efforts began in ancient Greece with the ideas coming to fruition around the 1930s through formalization of mathmatical models.

+Artificial intelligence comes in four categories:

+- Systems that think like humans;
+- Systems that act like humans;
+- Systems that think rationally;
+- Systems that act rationally.

 ## A Review of Artificial Intelligence Methods for Data Science and Data Analytics: Applications and Research Challenges (2018)

 Krishna, C.V.; Rohit, H.R.; Mohana.
 (2018).
 A Review of Artificial Intelligence Methods for Data Science and Data Analytics: Applications and Research Challenges.
 2018 2nd International Conference on I-SMAC (IoT in Social, Mobile, Analytics and Cloud) (I-SMAC)I-SMAC (IoT in Social, Mobile, Analytics and Cloud) (I-SMAC).
 30-31 Aug.
 2018.
 Palladam, India, India.
 [DOI](https://doi-org.proxy1.ncu.edu/10.1109/I-SMAC.2018.8653670).
 [MethodDataScience.pdf](MethodDataScience.pdf).